jfpalchak/galactic-age-calculator/README.md

 ## Known Bugs

-* Submitting an empty date, after a valid date has been submitted, does not clear the information currently displayed on the planetary cards.
+* The UI logic for the webpage does not utilize all functionality of the GalacticAge class.

 ## License